-The top floor is now the home of the most famous Impressionist paintings, like Edouard Manet’s masterpiece, “Le Déjeuner sur l’Herbe.”
+The top floor is the home of the most famous Impressionist paintings, like Edouard Manet’s masterpiece, Le Déjeuner sur l’Herbe.
 Though Manet’s composition of bathers and friends picnicking on the grass draws freely from those of Italian Renaissance masters, the painting shocked its 19th-century audience, which was horrified to see a naked lady lunching with two fully clothed men.
-Manet got into trouble again with his magnificent “Olympia,” a seductive odalisque stretched out on a divan.
-There was nothing new about the subject; viewers were rattled by the unapologetic look in her eye—this is not an idealized nude, but a real woman, and a tough cookie to boot.
+Manet got into trouble again with his magnificent Olympia, a seductive odalisque stretched out on a divan.
+There was nothing new about the subject; viewers were rattled by the unapologetic look in her eye—this is not an idealized nude, but a real woman, and a tough cookie, to boot.

-The middle level is devoted to the post-Impressionists, with works by artists like Gauguin, Seurat, Rousseau, and Van Gogh, like the latter’s “Church at Auvers-sur-Oise,” an ominous version of the church in a small town north of Paris where he moved after spending time in an asylum in Provence.
-This was 1 of some 70 paintings he produced in the 2 months leading up to his suicide.
+The middle level is devoted to the post-Impressionists with works by artists such as Gauguin, Seurat, Rousseau, and Van Gogh, like the latter’s Church at Auvers-sur-Oise, an ominous version of the church in a small town north of Paris where he moved after spending time in an asylum in Provence.
+This was one of some 70 paintings he produced in the 2 months leading up to his suicide.

 * Renoir’s Dance at Le Moulin de la Galette, Montmartre: The dappled light and the movement of the crowd in this joyous painting are such that you wonder if it’s not going to suddenly waltz out of its frame.
 The blurred brushstrokes that created this effect rankled contemporary critics.

 * Monet’s La Gare St-Lazare: Here is another train station when steam engines were still pulling in on a regular basis.
 The metallic roof of the station frames an almost abstract mix of clouds and smoke; rather than a description of machines and mechanics, this painting is a modern study of light and color.